adityameharia/adityameharia/README.md

 # Hi, I am Aditya 👋

 * I am a full stack developer based in Kolkata, India.
 I am interested more in backend technologies and the craft that goes into building scalable and resilient web services.
-* I am currently a sophomore at KIIT pursuing Computer Science and Engineering.
+* I am currently a junior at KIIT pursuing Computer Science and Engineering.
 * I mostly work with React, NodeJS and Golang and trying to learn Docker and Kubernetes in depth.

 ### Skills